moss0/SuperMassiveGamesClientBrief/README.md

 - Outline the initial goals or objectives you aim to achieve.
 - Identify any anticipated challenges or potential issues that may arise during development.

+This project is a computer program, a series of instructions that a computer executes to generate an output, called a game.
+We never gave it an official name so the developer decided to call it: **Little Nightmares Client Brief**.
+Core concept is exploring a warehouse region while solving puzzles and avoiding the enemy in order to escape to safety from the dangerous warehouse.
+A games purpose is to provide an entertaining experience in a virtual space.
+In the case of this game, the type is called horror, which tries to induce feelings of terror, anxiousness and similar emotions in the player(s).

+The game's objective is to provide an experience very similar to the selected game from Super Massive Games, called "Little Nightmares 2" where the player controls a child in a dark, dreary world filled with humanoid monsters triple the size of the character with deformed features and sometimes supernatural abilities.
+The aim of Little Nightmares Client Brief is to create a creepy atmosphere environment in a warehouse with various puzzles involving generic object coming together to overcome an obstacle.
+There is also a chasing enemy inside the building, just like in the actual game, which will hunt you down as the player tries to solve the puzzles.

+One of the anticipated challenges is that the developer, designers and artists will experience trouble when it comes to managing Github together.
+This may cause Git merging errors as they have not been trained in its operation.

 ## Research (Suggested Word Count 1,100)

 ### Methodology
 - Identify relevant sources for the project, including articles, documentation, talks, and games.
 - Detail how these sources have informed your practical work and influenced your approach.

+The main source for the project is the horror game "Little Nightmares 2" developed by Supermassive Games alongside Tarsier Studios and published by BANDAI NAMCO Entertainment.
+The following features of Little Nightmares 2 have been incorporated into the Client brief game:

+The perspective and sense of scale causes you to feel like an ant wandering into a world of giants.
+It is the main defining feature of the Little Nightmares series and sets it apart from other games.
+Little Nightmares 2's world is extremely unforgiving, with all the small characters at the mercy of the comparative giants.
+It is a dark, gritty world which can make one feel extremely unwelcome.
+The next feature is about the primal fear of being chased by a predator which causes a sharp spike in adrenalin levels and can be particularly thrilling.
+Horror entails having a simulation of a experience that removes your feelings of safety.
+It makes you leave your comfort zone without placing you in the situation itself.

+A game can make you suffer but you can find enjoyment in the suffering.
+Knowing that there is a reward after the suffering can sometimes make the suffering enjoyable.
+The reward in this case is the player remaining alive and being victorious over a greater force.

 ### Game Sources
 - Conduct research on games that are relevant to your project.
 Provide a brief description of each game and the insights it offers.